Do I have an eating disorder?

 What is the Freedom with Food approach?

 Overall, the approach involves first coming to a more complete understanding of what is going on for you so that the next steps can meet your needs as fully and precisely as possible; then support with making any necessary personal and practical changes to heal and transform the difficulties.
-How this looks in practice depends on your individual needs and what you want to change, and you are welcome to arrange an initial meeting to discuss it.
+How this looks in practice depends on your individual needs and what you want to change.
 Sessions may draw on understandings and techniques from a wide variety of sources, including: contemporary psychotherapy theory, CBT (cognitive behavioural therapy), neuroscience, and mindfulness (awareness of mental, emotional and physical experiences).

 With regard to how, what and when to eat, it is recognised that there are many conflicting theories about nourishing the human body.
 So you will not be told what to do, but supported in finding out what is right for you at this point on your journey.

 What happens in appointments?